 Namaeh Farhangistan

-The Reflection of an Indo-Iranian Imagination on the Special Weapon of Warrior in Ferdowsi's Shahnameh
+The Reflection of Ancient Indo-Iranian Concept Regarding the Hero’s Special Weapon in Ferdowsi’s Shahnameh

 Document Type : Original Article